Please call or email if there are any other questions we can answer for you.

-According to the major carpet manufacturers and the IICRC (Institute of Inspection, Cleaning, and Restoration Certification); frequently used carpet should be professionally cleaned by a qualified carpet cleaning company at least annually – perhaps more often in homes with pets and or with individuals who are allergy sensitive – less often in homes with infrequently used carpets.
+According to the major carpet manufacturers and the IICRC (Institute of Inspection, Cleaning, and Restoration Certification); frequently used carpet should be professionally cleaned by a qualified carpet cleaning company at least annually – more often in homes with pets and or with individuals who are allergy sensitive – less often in homes with infrequently used carpets.
 This chart below is from the IICRC S100 Standard and Reference Guide for Professional Carpet Cleaning and serves as a guideline for recommending cleaning frequencies for residential carpet.

 Residential Carpet Cleaning Frequency Chart

-Now if you are weighing the pros and cons between having your carpets cleaned by a professional carpet cleaner versus doing it yourself, the following is a quick overview of some of the fundamental differences between the two.
+Here is a quick overview of some of the fundamental differences between the two.
 When referring to carpet cleaning equipment, the three most important factors that will determine how clean your carpets will be are:

 1) How hot is the water temperature?